chrisnoonan98675/site/xl-test/how-to/install-xl-test.markdown

 To install XL Test:

-1. Download XL Test from the [XebiaLabs Software Distribution site](https://dist.xebialabs.com).
+1. Download the XL Test ZIP file from the [XebiaLabs Software Distribution site](https://dist.xebialabs.com).
-2. Extract `xl-test-server-<version>.zip` to the directory where you want to install XL Test; for example, `/opt/xebialabs/xl-test` or `C:\Program Files\XL Test`.
+2. Extract the ZIP file to the directory where you want to install XL Test; for example, `/opt/xebialabs/xl-test` or `C:\Program Files\XL Test`.
+This is referred to as `XLTEST_HOME`.
 3. Open a command prompt and navigate to `XLTEST_HOME/bin`.
 4. Execute one of the following commands to start the setup wizard:
       * On Unix: `server.sh`
       * On Windows: `server.cmd`
-5. After XL Test has started, the message `Starting XL Test ... done.` the URL to open XL Test appear.
+5. After XL Test has started, you will see the message `Starting XL Test ... done.` and the URL where you can access XL Test.

 ### Run XL Test on a non-default port